kubernetes-sigs/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

     - Make the concept of Machine readiness extensible, thus allowing providers or external system to inject their readiness checks.
 - Review and standardize the usage of the concept of availability across Cluster API resources.
     - Make the concept of Cluster Availability extensible, thus allowing providers or external system to inject their availability checks.
-- Bubble up more information about both CP and worker Machines, ensuring consistent way across Cluster API resources.
+- Bubble up more information about both CP and worker Machines, ensuring consistency across Cluster API resources.
-    - Standardize replica counters and bubble them up to the Cluster resource.
+    - Standardize replica counters on control plane, MachineDeployment, Machine pool, and bubble them up to the Cluster resource.
-    - Standardize control plane, MachineDeployment, Machine pool availability, and bubble them up to the Cluster resource.
+    - Bubble up conditions about machine readiness to  control plane, MachineDeployment, Machine pool.
 - Introduce missing signals about connectivity to workload clusters, thus enabling to mark all the conditions depending on such connectivity being working with status Unknown after a certain amount of time.
 - Introduce a cleaner signal about Cluster API resources lifecycle transitions, e.g. scaling up or updating.